enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 --------------

 Some existing code is written to be run as a thread, implementing the Runnable interface.
-If these classes have a no-argument constructor (this is not imposed by the Runnable interface as interfaces cannot impose a constructor), JQM can instanciate and launch them.
+If these classes have a no-argument constructor (this is not imposed by the Runnable interface as interfaces cannot impose a constructor), JQM can instantiate and launch them.
 In that case, the run() method from the interface is executed - therefore it is not possible to access parameters without using JQM advanced function described later in this chapter.